Oldham had 143 cases per 100,000 persons for the week ending Feb24, Manchester had 147.

-A national lockdown is in place until Dec2 due to the dramatic increase in cases occuring across the country during Oct-Nov.
-The effect of the lockdown can be seen in the reduction of new cases and the slowing rate of increase in the total number of cases from mid-november.
+Previous lockdowns were imposed due to the dramatic increase in cases occuring across the country for example during Oct-Nov 2020 and this is again the case.
+The effect of the last lockdown can be seen in the reduction of new cases during October and the consquent slowing of rate of increase in the total number of cases from mid-november.

 Latest info from oldham council: https://www.oldham.gov.uk/coronavirus ►

-The significance of the graph below is not the total recorded but in the direction of the line, which ideally would be flat - indicating no new cases.
+The significance of the graph below is not the total recorded but in the slope of the line - indicating the rate of increase in cases ideally it would be flat - indicating no new cases.

 The RED line is the number of confirmed cases in Oldham.

 The BLUE Line is the number for Manchester which has double the population of Oldham.

 Graph starts 2 April and is updated daily or as soon as figures become available.

 A total of 21,622 cases of the Covid-19 virus have been confirmed in Oldham since April 2nd .
 While most will have run their course and no longer be active, we are still suffering several hundred active cases each week.